 Winner for oily skin preference

-Verdict: CeraVe Hydrating Facial Cleanser wins for most people — the ceramide-enriched non-stripping formula is the cleanser dermatologists recommend most often.
+Verdict: CeraVe Hydrating Facial Cleanser wins for most dry and normal-skin routines because the ceramide-enriched non-stripping formula protects the barrier while cleansing.
 Neutrogena's Hydroboost cleanser is a solid option for oily skin wanting a lighter-feeling formula.

 Round 3: Sunscreen